schellingerhout/schellingerhout.github.io/_posts/2019-09-12-datatransmission3.md

 ### Abstract types can be used to direct data ###

-In section 1 I covered the idea of abstract structured types.
+In [Section 1]({{ site.baseurl }}{% post_url 2019-02-11-datatransmission1 %}) I covered the idea of abstract structured types.
 The idea was that if we had a record that shared part of its structure with another, we could safely interpret a pointer (memory address) as the smaller abstract of these types (sometimes called a header record).
 This is the same concept used in Windows messaging where `DEV_BROADCAST_HDR` is essentially the header part of other records such as `DEV_BROADCAST_DEVICEINTERFACE` or `DEV_BROADCAST_VOLUME`.
 The determination of how the memory could be fully interpreted was contained in `dbcv_devicetype`.

 {% highlight pascal %}
 ...